Home / Blog / Three Ways To Optimize Your...

 2. Lifecycle stage back-filling

-At Kalungi, we backfill the time stamps for skipped lifecycle stages to artificially pass each contact and company through each stage of the funnel up to their current stage.
-No contact or company should be left out of the funnel.
+None of your contacts and companies should skip any lifecycle stages.
+By backfilling the time stamps for skipped lifecycle stages to artificially pass each contact and company through each stage of the funnel up to their current stage.

 3. Cohort reporting vs. dynamic reporting